sherif2011/docker-admin/README.md

 Setup a [postgresql](https://www.postgresql.org/) instance.
 Create a database named **todolist**.
 DB Schema will be setup automatically via our aplication later.

 We are using [DbSchema](https://www.dbschema.com/) in this starter project to design our ERD for database.
-You can replace lbstarter.dbs with your own schema file.
+You can replace admin.dbs with your own schema file.

 #### Setup redis